miguno/avro-hadoop-starter/README.md

 To enable compression add the following statements to your Pig script or enter them into the Pig Grunt shell:

-    -- We also enable compression of map output because some Pig jobs skip the reduce phase;  this ensures that we -- always generate compressed job output.
+    -- We also enable compression of map output (which should be enabled by default anyways) because some Pig jobs -- skip the reduce phase;  this ensures that we always generate compressed job output.
     SET mapred.compress.map.output true;
     SET mapred.output.compress true;
     SET mapred.output.compression.codec org.apache.hadoop.io.compress.SnappyCodec